JoserraLP/flow-config-generator/README.md

 # flow-config-generator
 Generator script of the configuration files needed to run a simulation on Eclipse Sumo's Flow Framework.

-The generated file will be located at the route indicated on the first param and will contain the following schema:
+The generated file will be located on a created folder called "generated" at the route indicated on the "--output-directory" or "-o" param and will contain the following schema:

 {
 &nbsp;&nbsp; "GLOBAL" : {